yuche/rfcs/rfcs/0006-merkle-tree/0006-merkle-tree.md

 T2  T3  T4  T5                     T1  T2  T3  T4  T5  T6
 ```

-The tree can be stored in an array, so the two trees above can be stored as:
+CBMT can be stored in an array, so the two trees above can be stored as:

 ```
 [B0, B1, B2, B3, B4, T0, T1, T2, T3, T4, T5]